 Not sure if you need an annual screening for lung cancer?
 Run through this checklist with your doctor.

-1. Am I of age where lung screenings should be considered?
+1. Am I at an age when lung screenings should be considered?

 Lung screenings aren’t usually recommended until a person who is at a higher risk reaches 50, per the U.S. Preventive Services Task Force guidelines.

-The USPSTF recommends annual lung screenings for those who have a 20 pack-year cigarette smoking history.
+The task force recommends annual lung screenings for those who have a “20 pack-year” cigarette smoking history.
 That means that if you’ve smoked, on average, a pack per day for 20 years or more, you should get annual screenings.
-Any equivalent also applies.
-“If they smoked two packs a day for 10 years,” Paulson said, “that would also meet the criteria.”
-Eligible individuals will also be current smokers or ones who have quit in the past 15 years.
+A mathematical equivalent also applies – for example, if you smoked two packs a day for 10 years, you would also meet the criteria for getting screened.
+People who still smoke, or those who have quit in the past 15 years, are also eligible.

 3. I meet the age and smoking history criteria.
 How long will I need to be screened?

-The USPSTF recommends yearly screenings until a person reaches age 80 or has not smoked in the past 15 years.
-If a patient develops a health problem that significantly limits life expectancy or the individual isn’t willing or able to undergo a surgery or treatment in the event of a cancer diagnosis, the recommendation is to stop screening.
+The task force recommends getting screened once per year every year starting at age 50 until a person reaches age 80, or has not smoked in the past 15 years.
+If a patient develops a health problem that significantly shortens their life expectancy, or the individual isn’t willing or able to undergo a surgery or treatment in the event of a cancer diagnosis, the recommendation is to stop screening.

-4. I don’t meet the age and smoking history criteria.
+4. I do not meet the age and smoking history criteria.
 Should I still be screened?

 Most health insurance plans won’t cover screening unless an individual meets the criteria under the USPSTF guidelines.
 However, patients can pay for the test out of pocket if they prefer.

-Individuals who have a family history of lung cancer, a history of other cancers, or have been exposed to carcinogens on the job should discuss those additional risk factors with their health care providers.
-Together you can make a decision about whether screening should be considered.
-According to the National Comprehensive Cancer Network, carcinogens that target the lungs include the following: silica, cadmium, asbestos, arsenic, beryllium, chromium, diesel fumes, nickel, coal smoke and soot.
+If you have a family history of lung cancer, a history of other cancers, or have been exposed to carcinogens on the job, you should discuss those additional risk factors with your health care provider.
+Together you can make a decision about whether screening makes sense for you.
+According to the National Comprehensive Cancer Network, carcinogens that target the lungs include the following: arsenic, asbestos, beryllium, cadmium, chromium, coal smoke, diesel fumes, nickel, silica and soot.

-5. Are there any risks to being screened?
+5. Are there any drawbacks to being screened?

 The possibility of missing something is also a factor with all tests.
-Therefore, yearly screenings are crucial for people who are at a higher risk.
-“That way we can not only reduce the risk of missing something,” Paulson said, “but we can pick up smaller, earlier cancers because they are caught within a year of becoming visible on imaging.
-If we’re watching with strict surveillance, we have a much higher probability of catching it early, when it’s most treatable.”
+Therefore, yearly screenings are very important for people who are at a higher risk for lung cancer.
+Getting checked every year lowers the chances that something will be overlooked for many years.
+Yearly screening can also detect small, early-stage cancers because they are found within a year of becoming visible on imaging.
+If your lungs are being monitored regularly, there is a much greater chance of catching a cancer early, when it is easiest to treat.

 If you meet the criteria for lung screening, ask your primary care provider to refer you for lung screening.
 If you do not currently have a healthcare provider, Vanderbilt’s program can help you.
 For more information, see www.VanderbiltLungScreening.com or call 615-936-3606.